 If you buy a condominium, the odds are good that you will have to pay monthly homeowner's association fees.
 You might also have to pay these fees if you live in a gated community or other housing subdivision where maintenance tasks are performed by the HOA.

 These monthly fees go to cover the costs of mowing lawns, shoveling snow, repairing cracking driveways, maintaining common areas and other maintenance issues.
 Again, these expenses can be significant.
-They usually run from $200 to $400 a month and can add significantly to the cost of owning a condo, townhouse or single-family home.
+Fees can range from $100 to $700 per month with roughly $200 on average, which can add a significant cost of owning a condo, townhouse, or a single-family home.

 The last big bite on your monthly budget is home maintenance.